Appeals-service/.github/README.md

 _______________________________________________________________________________________
 ### Launch<br>
 1. Clone [start repository](https://github.com/Appeals-service/start) to your PC
-2. Create and fill all the `.env_*` files with data based on the examples
+2. Create and fill in all the `.env_*` files in the `/docker` directory based on the examples in the same directory
 3. Go to the root directory
 4. Run the command `make dc-up`
 5. Follow the link [Swagger](http://127.0.0.1:8000/docs)